Tashina Morris

 Tashina Morris is an American politician and former cosmetologist serving as a member of the Alabama House of Representatives from the 77th district.
 She assumed office on November 7, 2018.
+She is a member of the Democratic Party.

 Education

-Morris earned a Master of Science in leadership management from Amridge University and a PhD in criminal justice and safety studies from Capella University.
+Morris earned a Master of Science in leadership management from Amridge University and a Ph.D. in criminal justice and safety studies from Capella University.

 Career

 Morris worked as a cosmetology instructor and floor manager at Virginia College and a program director at the SouthEastern School of Cosmetology.
 She has since worked as a nonprofit director.
 Morris was elected to the Alabama House of Representatives and assumed office on November 7, 2018, succeeding John Knight.
 Morris was a candidate for the Alabama Senate in November 2020, placing fourth in the Democratic primary.